 Emily is often asked how she achieves such even lines, and the answer is: a steady hand and a good eye.
 She marks out the lines in segments before carving the pot.
 This time-consuming process has an almost meditative feel to it.

 The flowing form of the ribbon vase is achieved by reshaping the thrown pot after it has had its base cut off at the leather hard stage.

 The new shape is then reattached to a new ‘false base’ and left to dry out slowly to avoid possible cracking problems.

 Faceting is a traditional technique seen in ancient Chinese ware and widely used by wheel based potters.
 The technique involves removing slices of clay from the outside of the pot to produce a multi-sided shape.
 Emily enjoys playing with the possibilities that this idea presents, and in particular adding an unusual twist to the facets.
-Some potters facet when the clay is wet: Emily chooses the more controlled approach of faceting at the leather-hard stage.
-She is able to achieve very light pots, in this manner.
+Some potters facet when the clay is wet, but Emily chooses the more controlled approach of faceting at the leather-hard stage.

-The bottles are usually displayed in groups as there is a particular relationship which develops between the pots.
+The bottles are usually displayed in groups in order to establish a particular relationship between them.
 These groups evoke the quiet restraint in the paintings of Morandi.

-This unusual form, came about through experimenting with the idea of flattening vessels, to extend the possibilities of throwing, and get away from the circular nature of the process.
-This piece, starts its life as a dome, it has its base cut off, and is then eased into its new flattened form.
+This unusual form, came about through experimenting with the idea of flattening vessels and to get away from the circular nature of the process.
+This piece starts its life as a dome, it has its base cut off and is then eased into its new flattened form.